Dental Implants at Implant Dentistry Northwest

 How does a dental implant work?

-A dental implant, and this is just a model of one, consists of the blue part, which is the dental implant, and the gold part, which is the post that goes into that implant to help hold the crown in place.
-The dentist places the implant into the bone and typically allows it to heal anywhere from four weeks to three months, depending on the system.
-Once the implant has healed, the post is fabricated, and a tooth is fabricated to go over the top.
-This is how we're able to replace a tooth with a dental implant and provide better function and stability of these teeth.
+A dental implant is essentially a screw that functions like an artificial tooth root.
+The dentist places the implant into the jawbone and typically allows it to heal from four weeks to three months, depending on the implant system and your individual case.
+Once the implant has fused with the bone, a post (abutment) is attached and a tooth is fabricated to go over the top.
+This is how we're able to replace a tooth with a dental implant and provide better function and stability of your bite.

-Dental implants have been around for many, many years, and they've been made of all sorts of different materials, anywhere from cobalt chrome, like the bumper in your car, to gold.
-Most implants today are made of titanium or a zirconio ceramic material.
-The reason for that is these materials are very, very biologically accepted by the body.
+Dental implants have been around for many years, and they've been made of all sorts of different materials, anywhere from cobalt chrome, like the bumper in your car, to gold.
+Most implants today are made of titanium or a zirconia ceramic material.
+This is because these materials are highly biocompatible and well accepted by the body.

 How are dental implants designed and used?